Edited June 2020

 |Rats (cats)||G||G. simondi|

-Epidemiological studies in different countries, and sampling different cat populations have shown a variable prevalence.
-It has depended upon the diagnostic screening test used, but generally a prevalence of 1-20% has been reported (Paoletti et al., 2010; Dado et al., 2012; Sotiriadou et al., 2013; Hinney et al., 2015; Pallant et al., 2015; Piekarska et al., 2016; Gil et al., 2017; Kostopoulou et al., 2017).
-In recent Spanish studies, the prevalence of infection in cats is low comparing to the infection rate in dogs (de Lucio et al., 2017; Gil et al., 2017).
+Epidemiological studies in different countries, and sampling different cat populations, have shown a variable prevalence.
+It has varied according to the diagnostic screening test used, but generally the prevalence has ranged from 1-20% (Paoletti et al., 2010; Dado et al., 2012; Sotiriadou et al., 2013; Hinney et al., 2015; Pallant et al., 2015; Piekarska et al., 2016; Gil et al., 2017; Kostopoulou et al., 2017).
+In recent Spanish studies, the prevalence of infection in cats is low compared to dogs (de Lucio et al., 2017; Gil et al., 2017).
 In one recent study from Germany, the prevalence in dogs and cats using an ELISA test detecting coproantigen showed a higher prevalence of 30 and 17% in dogs and cats respectively (Sommer et al., 2018)

-In a meta-analysis study, it has been demonstrated that the prevalence is higher in cats with diarrhoea compared to healthy cats (Bouzid et al., 2015).
-The prevalence has also been demonstrated to be higher in young cats (Bouzid et al., 2015; Pallant et al., 2015; Kostopoulou et al., 2017) in many studies and in purebred cats in one German study (Pallant et al., 2015).
-The prevalence in shelters seems to be higher than in owned cats (Hinney et al., 2015; de Lucio et al., 2017; Gil et al., 2017).
+In a meta-analysis study, it was demonstrated that the prevalence was higher in cats with diarrhoea compared to healthy cats (Bouzid et al., 2015).
+The prevalence was also higher in young cats (Bouzid et al., 2015; Pallant et al., 2015; Kostopoulou et al., 2017) in many studies and in purebred cats in one German study (Pallant et al., 2015).
+The prevalence in shelters appears to be higher than in owned cats (Hinney et al., 2015; de Lucio et al., 2017; Gil et al., 2017).

 Young cats are more susceptible to both infection and associated disease, with most clinical infections occurring in cats under one year of age.
-Many cases of Giardia infection are not followed by overt disease, and the importance of this parasite as a diarrhoeal pathogen in cats is not clear.
+Many cases of Giardia infection are not associated with overt disease, and the importance of this parasite as a diarrhoeal pathogen in cats is not clear.
 Experimental infections have induced clinical signs, but not in all cases.
-The mechanism by which diarrhoea is induced is also not clear, but thought to be related to malabsorption, which may be accompanied by weight loss, which is a prominent feature in some cases.
-The diarrhoea is typically of a small intestinal nature with passage of liquid or semi-liquid faeces but may sometimes show large intestinal features containing mucus/blood.
-The clinical course of the disease may last for weeks.
+The mechanism by which diarrhoea is induced is unclear, but is thought to be related to malabsorption.
+This can be accompanied by weight loss, which is a prominent feature in some cases.
+The diarrhoea is typically of a small intestinal nature with passage of liquid or semi-liquid faeces, but sometimes the diarrhoea is large intestinal, containing mucus/blood.
+The clinical course of the disease can last for weeks.

 The immune response to Giardia infection is poorly understood in cats.
-Based on information from infection in other species it is presumed that cellular immunity and an IgA response are key to providing protective immunity.
+Based on information from infection in other species, it is presumed that cellular immunity and the IgA response are key to providing protective immunity.

 The infection is diagnosed using direct examination of faecal smears (wet mount examination), faecal flotation methods, faecal ELISA antigen assays, direct immunofluorescence on faecal smears and PCR.